These medicines help lower blood pressure. They also may be used to ease symptoms of an enlarged prostate.

 - Prazosin (Minipress).

-Alpha blockers typically aren't the first treatment option for high blood pressure.
-Instead, they're used together with other medicines, such as diuretics, when high blood pressure is difficult to control.
+Alpha blockers usually aren't the first treatment for high blood pressure.
+Instead, they're used with other medicines, such as diuretics, when high blood pressure is hard to control.

-Alpha blockers are sometimes given to prevent, treat or improve symptoms of an enlarged prostate, also called benign prostatic hyperplasia.
+Alpha blockers also may help improve urine flow in older men with an enlarged prostate, also called benign prostatic hyperplasia.

 When you start taking an alpha blocker, you might have low blood pressure and dizziness.
-This can make you faint when you get up from sitting or lying down to standing.
-As a result, the first dose is often taken at bedtime.
+This may make you faint when you stand after sitting or lying down.
+You might be told to take your first dose at bedtime.

 - Headache.